 Matthew A. Young, M.S.
 President and Founder of the Finch Research Network (FiRN):

 Matt has been observing and enjoying nature since a very young age.
-He’s lived in Central New York the past 23 years and it was during this time when he really started studying everything from birds to orchids, and bogs and fens.
+He’s lived in Central New York almost 25 years and it was during this time when he really started studying everything from birds to orchids, and bogs and fens.
 Matt received his B.S. in Water Resources with a minor in Meteorology from SUNY-Oneonta and his M.S. in Ornithology from the SUNY College of Environmental Science and Forestry/Syracuse University in 2003.
 Matt did his masters research on avian diversity in restored wetlands of central New York at the Great Swamp Conservancy.
 He was a Regional Editor of the Kingbird for 10 years, the state ornithological journal in New York, was an Adjunct Professor in Environmental Studies at SUNY-Cortland, and currently teaches an Intro to Birding class for Cornell University and was the Board Chair at The Wetland Trust.